cs424/cs424.github.io/_drafts/practical6.md

 {% endhighlight %}

 **10.**
-On the receiving end, allow
-the `create` method of the line items controller to respond to Ajax requests by adding one line
+On the receiving end, we need to allow the `create` method of the line items controller to respond to Ajax requests.
+This is done
+by adding one line
 {% highlight ruby %}
 format.js